xymou/EcoLANG/README.md

 EcoLANG/
 │
 ├── configs/ # overall configs of simulation
-├── scen_configs/ # config files of each scenario of a dataset ├── data/ # dataset
+├── scen_configs/ # config files of each scenario of a dataset (automatically generated when running simulation) ├── data/ # dataset
 ├── rules/ # initialized and evolved rules
 ├── pkg/ # modified vllm, camel and oasis code for this work